-We advise students to use the online version (mobile phones work excellently in addition to your pen and paper but a hard copy is available for students who wish to order one.
+We advise students to use the online version (mobile phones work excellently in addition to your pen and paper) but a hard copy is available for students who wish to order one/use one in class.

 We are now going to complete task A3, Standard Form and Prefixes.